 Now comes a new term.
 Have you ever heard of a POSTbiotic?
 This amazing term completes the third leg of the stool when it comes to optimal digestive health.
 A POSTbiotic can be defined as the compounds that are created by PRObiotics as they live and thrive in the digestive system.

 These POSTbiotic compounds created by the PRObiotics may include such things as:

 - Bacteriocins (compounds that support healthy organisms)

 - Short Chain Fatty acids (that can become nourishment to the body and help to promote beneficial probiotic bacteria in the body)

 - Other Organic Acids and metabolites that support overall health

 PRE-, PRO-, and POSTbiotics Together

 When you are looking for a PRObiotic, it is vital to make sure that it contains a PREbiotic & a PRObiotic with a scientifically validated delivery system such as the MAKTrek 3-D Probiotic Delivery system.
-If you really want to step it up and make sure that your PRObiotic will be most effective, make sure that it not only contains the PREbiotic, PRObiotic, and proven delivery system, but also POSTbiotics.
+If you really want to step it up and make sure that your PRObiotic will be effective, make sure that it not only contains the PREbiotic, PRObiotic, and beneficial delivery system, but also POSTbiotics.

 Probulin’s Total Care Probiotic is a great choice for those who seek PRE-, PRO-, and POSTbiotics together.
-Live a healthier and more balanced you by making a well formulated PRObiotic part of your daily routine.
+Live a healthy and more balanced you by making a well formulated PRObiotic part of your daily routine.